raimondilab/precogx/README.md

 ## Features enabled
 1. Load FASTA (in Sequence panel) and 3D strucrture (Structure panel) of the first entry
 2. Update Seqeuence and Structure panels by clicking on <b>GPCR</b>
-3. Update PDB list on every click (sort based on sequence identity)
+3. Update PDB-ID list on every click (sort based on sequence identity)

-## Workflows
+## Automate workflow
 1. The current workflow ```.github/workflows/main.yml``` fetches the latest SIFT mappings
 2. Extracts all GPCR/G-protein complexes and save them in ```data/pdb_list.txt```
 3. Fetches PDB FASTA files (```data/fasta/```) of the complexes and concatenates them into ```data/fasta/all_pdbs.fasta```